-Many employers continue to be incredibly nervous when navigating the myriad of potential legal issues surrounding maternity and the existence of various employment law myths simply add to the confusion.
+Many employers continue to be incredibly nervous when navigating the myriad of potential legal issues surrounding pregnancy and maternity and the existence of various employment law myths simply add to the confusion.

-Examine each of the below statements and decide whether it is a maternity-related fact or an employment law myth; then listen to XpertHR senior employment law editor Clio Springer set the record straight on the XpertHR podcast and find out whether you were right or have just unwittingly committed an (albeit hypothetical) act of sex and/or pregnancy discrimination.
+Examine each of the below statements on pregnancy and maternity and decide whether it is a fact or an employment law myth; then listen to XpertHR senior employment law editor Clio Springer set the record straight on the XpertHR podcast and find out whether you were right or have just unwittingly committed an (albeit hypothetical) act of sex and/or pregnancy discrimination.

 1. Employers can reject a pregnant candidate for a maternity leave cover role because she will be unable to complete the cover period.